-AMIA is pleased to invite submissions for the 2014 Summit on Translational Bioinformatics (TBI), to be held April 7-9, 2014 at the Parc 55 Hotel in San Francisco, California.
-The Summit will be part of the Joint Summits on Translational Informatics and will be immediately followed by the Summit on Clinical Research Informatics (CRI) at the same venue April 9-11.
+AMIA is pleased to invite submissions for the 2015 Summit on Translational Bioinformatics (TBI), to be held March 23-25, 2015, at the Parc 55 Hotel in San Francisco.
+The Summit will be part of the Joint Summits on Translational Science and will be immediately followed by the Summit on Clinical Research Informatics (CRI) at the same venue March 25-27.

-Through tutorials, lectures, panels, and posters, the 2014 TBI Summit will showcase the latest advances in bioinformatics methodology, discovery, and, increasingly, in actual clinical care through applications of personalized medicine.
-As in previous years, TBI and CRI will have joint programming on Wednesday, April 9.
+Through tutorials, lectures, panels and posters, the 2015 TBI Summit will showcase the latest advances in bioinformatics methodology, discovery, and, increasingly, in actual clinical care through applications of personalized medicine.
+As in previous years, TBI and CRI will have joint programming on Wednesday, March 25.
 There will be an invigorated effort to integrate the CRI and TBI aspects for the Joint Summits this year and a special call for submissions that have relevance to both CRI and TBI communities.

 With an emphasis on cutting edge and late breaking developments, we anticipate that the TBI Summit will continue to be the premier venue for showcasing the latest bioinformatics research at the dynamic interface of biomedical research and patient care.
 We look forward to your submissions and to a rich program of cutting-edge, innovative approaches in the field of Translational Bioinformatics.

-All submissions must be made through the submission site external link.
+All submissions must be made through the submission site.